helallao/perplexity-ai/README.md

     <your cookies here>
 }

 # If you're going to use your own account, login to your account and copy headers/cookies (reload the page).
-Set "own" as True, and do not call "create_account" function.
-This will deactivate copilot and file upload limit controls
+Set "own" as True, and do not call "create_account" function
 perplexity_cli = perplexity.Client(perplexity_headers, perplexity_cookies, own=False)
-perplexity_cli.create_account(emailnator_headers, emailnator_cookies) # Creates a new gmail, so your 5 copilots will be renewed.
-You can pass this one if you are not going to use "copilot" mode
+perplexity_cli.create_account(emailnator_headers, emailnator_cookies) # Creates a new gmail, so your 5 pro queries will be renewed.
+You can pass this one if you are going to use "auto" mode

-# takes a string as query, and returns a string as answer.
-def my_text_prompt_solver(query):
-    return input(f'{query}: ')

-# takes a string as description and a dictionary as options.
-Dictionary consists of ids and values.
-Example: {1: "Orange", 2: "Banana"}
-# returns a list of integers which are ids of selected options.
-Let's say you selected "Banana", function should return [2]
-def my_checkbox_prompt_solver(description, options):
-    print(description + '\n' + '\n'.join([str(x) + ' - ' + options[x] for x in options]))
-    return [int(input('--> '))]

-# modes = ['concise', 'copilot']
+# mode = ['auto', 'pro', 'r1', 'o3-mini']
-# focus = ['internet', 'scholar', 'wolfram', 'writing', 'youtube', 'reddit']
+# sources = ['web', 'scholar', 'social']
-# files = file list, each element of list is tuple like this: (data, filename)
+# files = a dictionary which has keys as filenames and values as file data
+# stream = returns a generator when enabled and just final response when disabled
+# language = ISO 639 code of language you want to use
-# follow_up = last query info for follow-up queries, you can directly pass response json from a query, look at second example below.
+# follow_up = last query info for follow-up queries, you can directly pass response from a query, look at second example below
-# ai_model = ['default', 'claude 3.5 sonnet', 'sonar large', 'gpt-4o', 'sonar huge', 'grok-2', 'claude 3.5 haiku'] only works for own=True clients (perplexity.Client(..., own=True))
-# solvers, list of functions to answer questions of ai while using copilot, there are 2 type of solvers, text and checkbox.
-If you do not define function for a solver, questions in that solver type will be skipped
+# incognito = Enables incognito mode, for people who are using their own account
-resp = perplexity_cli.search('Your query here', mode='copilot', focus='internet', files=[(open('myfile.txt', 'rb').read(), 'txt'), (open('myfile2.pdf', 'rb').read(), 'pdf')], ai_model='default', solvers={
+resp = perplexity_cli.search('Your query here', mode='auto', sources=['web'], files={'myfile.txt': open('file.txt').read()}, stream=False, language='en-US', follow_up=None, incognito=False)
-    'text': my_text_prompt_solver,
-    'checkbox': my_checkbox_prompt_solver
-    })
 print(resp)

 # second example to show how to use follow-up queries
-# you can't use file uploads on follow-up queries
-# you can pass response json from a query directly like below
-resp2 = perplexity_cli.search('Your query here', mode='copilot', focus='internet', follow_up=resp, solvers={
+resp2 = perplexity_cli.search('Your query here', follow_up=resp)
-    'text': my_text_prompt_solver,
-    'checkbox': my_checkbox_prompt_solver
-    })
 print(resp2)

 # perplexity_cli.create_account(emailnator_headers, emailnator_cookies) # Call this function again when you run out of copilots